ENSL-Modding/CompMod/docs/full_changelog.md

 * Upgrades
     * Aura
-        * Range decreased to 20 from 30
+        * Max range decreased to 20 from 30 (to 6.67 per veil from 10 per veil)

 #### Marine
 * ARCs